sbenston/stock_analysis/README.md

 | :---: | :---: |
 | ![2018 Stock Analysis](/Resources/VBA_2018_stocks.png) | ![2017 Stock Analysis](/Resources/VBA_2017_stocks.png) |

 In general most of the clean energy stocks used in this analysis did poorly in 2018, especially in comparison to 2017.
-Nearly all tickers dropped in total shares being traded and all but 2 had a negative Return, a stark contrast to 2017 where all but one had a positive Return.
+Nearly all companies dropped in total shares being traded and all but 2 had a negative Return, a stark contrast to 2017 where all but one had a positive Return.
 Two tickers stand above the rest: ENPH and RUN both grew in Total Daily Volume from years 2017 to 2018 and maintained a positive Return.

 ### Analysis of Code Performance